NextechSystems/selectapidocspub/source/includes/_patient.md

 * Patients Referred cannot be updated.
 * Prospects Referred cannot be updated.

+For identifier fields, a use type is required.
+A use type of "official" must be used when including the patient's unique identifier.
+A use type of "usual" must be used when including the patient's chart number.

 #### Example: Update a patient's home number

 <pre class="center-column">